lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 deps
   The optional "deps" section can be used to modify the way in which dbuild rewires certain dependencies of this project.
-At this time, it can be used to prevent dbuild from modifying some of the dependencies, by using the syntax:
+For instance, it can be used to force dbuild to "forget" about some dependencies that it detected during dependency extraction, or it can be used to "inject" some dependencies that dbuild was unable to detect (or both).
+The content of this section is:

   .. code-block:: javascript

    {
     "ignore" : [ mod1, mod2, ...]
+    "inject" : [ mod1, mod2, ...]
    }

+  Both "ignore" and "inject" are optional.
+The dependencies are specified in the form "organization#name".

+  *deps.ignore:* The dependencies in the ignore list will not be rewritten by dbuild.
-  The dependencies that match the specified modules (in the format "organization#name") will be resolved as they would normally be for the project, rather than being adapted by dbuild in order to match one of the other projects in the file.
+  They are still part of the normal library dependencies of the project, however; they will just be resolved as they normally would be, within the project, rather than being rewritten to point to some other project compiled by dbuild.

   For example:

   .. code-block:: text